stfalcon-studio/lost-and-found/README.md

 ## History

-This service started as a training project for students from Khmelnytskyi Polytechnic College during their practice at <a href="http://stfalcon.com">Studio (Stfalcon.com)</a>.
+This service started as a training project for students from <a href="http://xpk.km.ua">Khmelnytskyi Polytechnic College</a> during their practice at <a href="http://stfalcon.com">Studio Stfalcon.com</a>.
-You can also check <a href="http://www.slideshare.net/stfalconcom/ss-45226961">presentation</a> and <a href="https://youtu.be/3EgilE_fpkI">video</a> about it.
+You can also check a <a href="http://www.slideshare.net/stfalconcom/ss-45226961">presentation</a>
+and <a href="https://youtu.be/3EgilE_fpkI">video</a> about that practice.

 ## Requirements